-- If you are considering moving to Panama, you should contact an attorney (PDF – 292 KB) to help you manage the transition.
+If you are considering moving to Panama, you should contact an attorney (PDF – 292 KB) to help you with the transition.
 The U.S. Embassy cannot provide advice on legal or residency requirements.

 RETIREMENT BENEFITS CERTIFICATION

 Panamanian authorities frequently ask for certification or verification of their income.
 As an accommodation to federal retirees, the Consular Section has prepared a standard affidavit form in Spanish and English because Panamanian authorities are more likely to accept documents if they are in a uniform format.
-Consular regulations require a $50.00 non-refundable fee for affidavits.
+For information on how to obtain this affidavit, please visit the Notarial Services section of our webpage.

 Buying Property in Panama?
 Here are a few precautions to consider: